-As part of USW's Performance and Media degree, you will study all major media forms such as theatre, film, television and radio through academic and practical work.
+Our Performance and Media degree invites you to explore the growing and diverse field of performance by questioning the relationship between live performance and a range of recorded media.
+You’ll study all major media forms such as theatre, film, television and radio through academic and practical work.
 You’ll also examine the production of new ideas in digital, interactive and multi-media performance practices.
-Course content is designed to develop your intellectual, practical and technical skills so you can explore global traditions, concepts and approaches to performance and media.
+Course content is designed to develop your intellectual, practical and technical skills, so you can explore global traditions, concepts and approaches to performance and media.
 You’ll work alongside visiting companies, professional theatre, film, and television practitioners.
 There are also many extracurricular activities that will look impressive on your CV, including public productions, student films and a student radio station.

 You will have the opportunity to study performance, direction and production through a range of creative mediums including, film, theatre, radio, animation and games.
 Performance modules will give you an awareness of contemporary performance practice on stage and screen.
 In production modules you will study the range of technical skills needed to produce creative content through a range of media technologies including, camera, sound, editing and radio.